Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Introduction

 \subsection{Our contributions}

-In this paper, we investigate the fundamental limits of computation for pseudo-Boolean optimization, by providing new necessary conditions and sufficient conditions for tractability.
-Henceforth, for brevity, whenever we say the treewidth of a hypergraph (resp. a signed hypergraph), we refer to the treewidth of the intersection graph of the hypergraph (resp. underlying hypergraph of the signed hypergraph).
-The main contributions of this paper are twofold:
+In this paper, we obtain new necessary conditions and sufficient conditions for the existence of polynomial-size extended formulations for the pseudo-Boolean polytope, as well as new necessary conditions for polynomial-time solvability of pseudo-Boolean optimization problems.
+The common technique to establish all our results is the innovative use of the \emph{inflation operation} recently introduced in~\cite{dPKha23}.
+Henceforth, for brevity, we define the \emph{treewidth} of a hypergraph as the treewidth of the intersection graph of the hypergraph; the \emph{treewidth} of a signed hypergraph is then defined as the treewidth of underlying hypergraph of the signed hypergraph.